 A staged approach to implementing hereditary cancer risk assessment guidelines for large-scale testing

-This study leverages an existing implementation effort in Kaiser Permanente Washington to increase access to cancer genetic services.
-Using OPTICC Stage I and Stage II methods, Pilot Study 2 will match implementation strategies to high priority determinants for routine hereditary cancer risk assessment and delivery of genetic testing, and evaluate a staged, stakeholder-driven approach to program implementation planning.
+This study leveraged an existing implementation effort in Kaiser Permanente Washington to increase access to cancer genetic services.
+Using OPTICC Stage I and Stage II methods, Pilot Study 2 matched implementation strategies to high priority determinants for routine hereditary cancer risk assessment and delivery of genetic testing, and evaluated a staged, stakeholder-driven approach to program implementation planning.

-This study will generate usable knowledge for optimizing program implementation while testing the acceptability, feasibility, and usefulness of Stage II methods with stakeholders.
+This study generated usable knowledge for optimizing program implementation while testing the acceptability, feasibility, and usefulness of Stage II methods with stakeholders.

 Implementation Science Knowledge Gained